-- (a) [Proposer name] (the "Proposer") submits this statement of qualifications (this "SOQ") in response to the Request for Qualifications dated March 25, 2015 ([as amended by any addenda thereto issued after such date,]21 the "RFQ") issued by the High Performance Transportation Enterprise ("HPTE") and the Bridge Enterprise ("BE"), each of which is a division of the Colorado Department of Transportation, in relation to the I-70 East Project. - (b) Capitalized terms not otherwise defined in this letter have the meanings given to them in the RFQ. - (c) References to Sections and Parts herein are references to Sections and Parts of the RFQ.
+- (a) [Proposer name] (the "Proposer") submits this statement of qualifications (this "SOQ") in response to the Request for Qualifications dated March 25, 2015 ([as amended by any addendaAddendum No. 1 thereto issued after such date,]21 dated May 29, 2015, the "RFQ") issued by the High Performance Transportation Enterprise ("HPTE") and the Bridge Enterprise ("BE"), each of which is a division of the Colorado Department of Transportation, in relation to the I-70 East Project. - (b) Capitalized terms not otherwise defined in this letter have the meanings given to them in the RFQ. - (c) References to Sections and Parts herein are references to Sections and Parts of the RFQ.